-The investment process applied to the Sub-Fund is based on the following two stages:
+The investment process applied to the Sub-Fund is based on the following three stages:

-- selection of the investment universe combining a financial and extrafinancial approach in particular by excluding issuers which have a highrisk profile in terms of corporate responsibility or country score (notably rating below 2/10 in the ESG proprietary tool) or exposed to major controversies, and - the selection of securities based on a fundamental analysis and taking into account ESG criteria and the valuation of instruments.
+- Selection of the investment universe combining a financial and extra-financial approach in particular by excluding issuers which have a high-risk profile in terms of corporate responsibility (rating below 2/10 in the ESG proprietary tool) or exposed to major controversies, - asset classes' allocation depending on the analysis of the investment environment and the risk appetite of the management team, and - the selection of securities based on a fundamental analysis from the point of view of the minority shareholder, taking into account ESG criteria and the valuation of instruments.

-The ABA scoring: proprietary tool of analysis and Corporate Responsibility Rating Corporate responsibility is a useful information's pool used to anticipate companies' risks especially looking at the interplay with their stakeholders: employees, supply chains, clients, local communities, and shareholders, regardless of the sector of activities.
+The ABA scoring: proprietary tool of analysis and Corporate Responsibility Rating Corporate responsibility is a useful information's pool used to anticipate companies' risks especially looking at the interplay with their stakeholders: employees, supply chains, clients, local communities, and shareholders..., regardless of the sector of activities.

-For private issuers, the ABA analysis of corporate responsibility is broken down into four pillars:
+The ABA analysis of corporate responsibility is broken down into four pillars:

-- shareholders responsibility (board of directors and general management, accounting practices and financial risks, etc.), - environmental responsibility (environmental footprint of the production chain and product life cycle or responsible supply, energy consumption and water consumption, company CO2 emissions and management of waste, etc.), - responsibility towards workers ethics and working conditions of the production chain, treatment of employees - safety, well-being, diversity, employee representation, wages, quality of products or services sold, etc.) and, - societal responsibility (Product quality, safety and traceability, respect of local communities and human rights, etc).
+- shareholders responsibility (board of directors and general management, accounting practices and financial risks, etc.), - environmental responsibility (environmental footprint of the production chain and product life cycle or responsible supply, energy consumption and water consumption, company CO2 emissions and management of waste, etc.), - responsibility towards workers ethics and working conditions of the production chain, treatment of employees safety, well-being, diversity, employee representation, wages, quality of products or services sold, etc.), and

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. - societal responsibility (Product quality, safety and traceability, respect of local communities and human rights, etc.